-Although definitions vary, DOE defines large hydropower as facilities that have a capacity of more than 30 megawatts.
+Although definitions vary, DOE defines large hydropower as facilities that have a capacity of more than 30 megawatts (MW).

 Although definitions vary, DOE defines small hydropower as projects that generate 10 MW or less of power.

 A micro hydropower plant has a capacity of up to 100 kilowatts.
 A small or micro-hydroelectric power system can produce enough electricity for a home, farm, ranch, or village.